+An unauthorized leave of absence is treated as time not worked.
 For an unauthorized leave of absence, the City shall deduct from the employee's pay an amount equal to time absent.

-Section 11.2212 Sick Leave Donations
+Section 11.12 Sick Leave Donations

-In the event, an employee is unable to work due to catastrophic illnessor; surgery (either their own or that ofg_qualifying family member), City employees may donate their accrued sick leave to another employee under the following conditions:
+In the event, an employee is unable to work due to catastrophic illness or surgery (either their own or that of a qualifying family member), City employees may donate their accrued sick leave to another employee under the following conditions:

-- Employee will be out of work in excess of two weeks (80 hours). - The sick/injured employee has exhausted all of his/her accrued sick, vacation, and compensatory time. - Individual employees may donate sick leave hours, which are in excess of forty (40) accrued hours with a cap of twenty (20) hours per fiscal year. - Employees, who are terminating their employment with the City, may not donate their sick leave hours to another employee.

-Any employee requesting a donation of sick leave hours shall submit a written request to the Department head requesting authorization to obtain the donation of sick leave hours from their fellow employees.
+- Employee will be out of work in excess of two weeks (80 hours). - The sick/injured employee has exhausted all of his/her accrued sick, vacation, and compensatory time. - Individual employees may donate sick leave hours, which are in excess of forty (40) accrued hours with a cap of twenty (20) hours per fiscal year. - Employees, who are terminating their employment with the City, may not donate their sick leave hours to another employee. - Any employee requesting a donation of sick leave hours shall submit a written request to the Department head requesting authorization to obtain the donation of sick leave hours from their fellow employees. - Once hours are donated and received, the donation is irrevocable.